zentrocdot/Bash/PROGRAMMING.md

 To-do ...

+##  Terminal size

+<p align="justify">A recurring task is determining the size of the terminal window.
+Within the terminal window using <code>Bash</code> the environmental variables COLUMNS and LINES can be used.</p>

+    echo "Cols: ${COLUMNS}"
+    echo "Rows: ${LINES}"

+<p align="justify">Within a script both variables are empty.
+The trick to get the environmental variables working is using the command shopt.</p>

+    shopt -s checkwinsize  # Enable option checkwinsize. cat /dev/null          # Refresh LINES and COLUMNS. shopt -u checkwinsize  # Disable option checkwinsize

+<p align="justify">A good explanation why this is working can be found in [12].</p>

+To-do ...

 ##  Number system conversion

 <p align="justify">Number systems that are used in the context with computer technology are decimal, hexadecimal, octal and binary.
 Decimal is 10 based, hexadecimal is 16 based, octal is 8 based and Binary is 2 based.
 Hindu presented the first known description of a binary system.</p>